chrisgilmerproj/brewday/docs/source/glossary.rst

         water to allow for enzyme action and starch conversion take place.

         :math:`\text{gallons H2O} = \frac{\text{Lbs malt} \times \text{L:G} \times \text{1 gallon H2O}}{\text{8.32 pounds water}}`

+    Original Gravity
+        The specific gravity of the wort after it has been cooled and put into the fermenter.

     Original Volume
     Start Volume